 What to do: Treatment should be oriented by a dentist, who will likely prescribe a mouth guard to use when sleeping, as well as physiotherapy, analgesics or anti-inflammatories, relaxation techniques, laser therapy or surgery.

-What to do: Treatment depends on the nerve affected and the severity of symptoms.
-It should be guided by a neurologist, who may prescribe muscle relaxants, corticosteroids, anticonvulsants or antidepressants to relieve symptoms.
+What to do: treatment depends on the nerve affected and the severity of the symptoms.
+All treatment should be guided by a neurologist, and usually involves the use of muscle relaxants, corticosteroids, anticonvulsants or antidepressants to relieve symptoms.

 5. Dental surgery